 Whenever a flood is reported, Uganda Red Cross Society has a mandate to assess the situation and respond.
 In past events such as the 2007 floods, they have provided post-disaster shelter and relief items to the affected population (Jongman et al., 2015).
-Both the flood losses and the disaster response expenses could be reduced if anticipatory measures were deployed before the flood, after unusual conditions are forecast.
+Both the flood losses and the disaster response expenses could be reduced if anticipatory measures were deployed

+25 before the flood, after unusual conditions are forecast.
 Based on the methodology articulated in this paper, Forecast-based Financing thresholds were operationalized in mid-2015, consisting of Standard Operating Procedures for Forecast-based Action.
 In November 2015, a "triggering" forecast successfully initiated action (Red Cross Red Crescent Climate Centre, 2015).
-This was the first time the local branch had used a Preparedness Fund to take action before flood disaster reports were issued, and while the impacts are still being analyzed, the region reported flooding after the trigger had been reached in one of the project areas.
+This was the first time the local branch had used a Preparedness Fund to take action before flood disaster reports were issued.

-2.2 Actions
+30 2.2 Actions

 To set up the Forecast-based Financing system to initiate early action, the Uganda Red Cross Society project team identified preparedness actions that could be taken prior to a flood event, through consultations with people living in the affected areas as well as internal discussions and two facilitated workshops.
-Participants at the workshops included disaster managers. volunteers, the Uganda Meteorological Authority and district officials (Jongman et al., 2015).
+Participants at the workshops included disaster managers, volunteers, the Uganda Meteorological Authority and district officials (Jongman et al., 2015).
 In each of the workshops, the disaster managers from Uganda Red Cross Society discussed the quantitative and qualitative costs and losses associated with three scenarios: (1) taking successful action, (2) failing to act before a flood, and (3) acting "in vain".
 For each action, they first answered questions individually before discussing collectively.
-Lastly, disaster managers estimated their willingness to "act in vain", expressed as a number of times out of 10.
+Lastly, disaster managers estimated their willingness to be willing to act in vain at all.

-Ultimately, the team selected a set of actions that were seen as both impactful and implementable by the Uganda Red Cross Society.
-One action (evacuation), was eliminated because about one-quarter of the respondents indicated that they would not be willing to act in vain at all.
 The political and reputational costs of evacuating in vain are considerable.
-The remaining selected actions are specified in Table 1.
+The remaining 10 selected actions are specified in Table 1.
 For these three actions, the disaster managers came to a consensus that they would be willing to act in vain approximately 50% of the time.
 Here, we use this as the "tolerable" amount of acting in vain to establish the Forecast-based Financing system for this set of actions.
-Later in the paper, we estimate the probability that the GloFAS forecast triggers are an "intolerable" system, or one that causes disaster managers to act "in vain" more than 50% of the time.
+Later in the paper, we estimate the probability that the GloFAS forecast triggers are an "intolerable" system, or one that causes disaster managers to act "in vain" more than 50% of 15 the time.